MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/ai-translation-text-rest-readme.md

 #### Create a Translator service resource

-You can create Translator resource following [Create a Translator resource][translator_resource_create].
+You can create a Translator resource following [Create a Translator resource][translator_resource_create].

 ### Browser support